 Society's responsibility

-The responsibility for crisis management lies primarily with those most affected - the affected municipality and the sector(s) of society involved.
+The responsibility for crisis management lies primarily with those most affected - the affected municipality and the sectors of society involved.

 Published